This twice baked potatoes recipe is right up there amongst our favourites.

 So, our potatoes are going to get a good scrub.
 And a few piercings here and there with a sharp knife.

-This allows the water inside to be released and makes for a fluffy centre and thick, crisp skin.
+This allows the water inside to be released and makes for a fluffy centre and thick, crisp potato skins.

 Your potatoes will take around 1 hour 40 minutes to bake, depending on size.